 After careful consideration, we concluded that the best way to go about this was to create a mock environment (server).
 We would intercept the Bluetooth traffic there before it reached the actual Bluetooth layer on the mobile phone and returned the smart devices’ expected responses.
 This way, the developers could write down integration tests while we were able to write end-to-end (E2E) tests mimicking the actual hardware, thus protecting the real devices from possible unexpected behavior (negative scenarios were being tested separately).

 To achieve this, we had to work closely with the developers to make sure all the features were supported on the mock server.
 The test cases were first executed manually on real hardware to ensure the implementation was correct.
 Once confirmed, that test case was automated, so there was no need to execute it manually during the next regression test cycle.
-This way, we were able to reduce the time needed for completing regression testing and lower the release cycle.
+This way, we were able to reduce the time needed to complete regression testing and lower the release cycle.

 Prioritizing test cases